Sarah Bolt, as the Tasmanian Anti-Discrimination Commissioner, has an independent statutory role to administer the Anti-Discrimination Act 1998 (Tas).

 Training, Education and Development

 The Training, Education and Development team is responsible for the development and delivery of training and education for public and private sector organisations, and for contributing to community education and development of programs to promote attitudes, and practices that reduce or eliminate discrimination and prohibited conduct.

 If you are granted an exemption you will generally be required to have training from Equal Opportunity Tasmania.

 The focus of this work is on responding to relevant inquiries, undertaking research into issues relevant to coverage under the Act, and developing and implementing policy strategies to encourage greater compliance with the Act.

-Amelia and Rebecca share the role of the Executive Officer; they are responsible for managing the business needs of the office and acting as personal assistant to the Commissioner.
+The Executive Officer is responsible for managing the business needs of the office and acting as personal assistant to the Commissioner.
 If you wish to schedule an appointment to meet with the Commissioner, you should contact the Executive Officer.